feralcreative/moto-router/README.md

 | 13    | `#8800DD` | Violet     | ![Violet](img/colors/swatch-violet.png)        |

 This is the actual palette used for route polylines—you can update or expand it as needed.
 By default, if you add more than 13 routes to your map it will cycle back through the colors in the same order again.

+## Development Roadmap / Harebrained Ideas

+- [ ] Augment the look of non-custom waypoints and/or polylines to indicate intended direction of travel along a given route.
+- [ ] Add mailto links to email route files (kml, gpx, etc.) rather than just downloading
+  - [ ] Social sharing and/or embed code generation might be nice too
+- [ ] Enable the ability to easily add a logo or banner of your club, riding group, etc.
+  - [ ] Alternately,  a lightweight banner with top nav to allow wayfinding for a trips with multiple map pages.